JoelDewey/yarrbot/README.md

 Yarrbot is beta software and comes with all of the risks associated with using beta software.
 Please read through the [LICENSE.txt](LICENSE.txt) before using.

+The container examples in this README use [Podman](https://podman.io/) instead of Docker; if one would rather use Docker, then for the most part simply substituting `podman` for `docker` in the command should be sufficient.

 ## Features

 * Web API endpoint compatible with Sonarr/Radarr webhook requests; supports either `POST` or `PUT` requests.